How Cannabis Affects Men vs. Women

 - PMS symptom management: For many women, PMS symptoms can be anywhere from uncomfortable to debilitatingly painful.
 About 10 percent of women experience dysmenorrhea, where their cramps are so painful that they disrupt their daily life.
 Fortunately, THC ingestion can help alleviate some of the primary symptoms of PMS, including nausea, bloating and headaches.

-- Sexual desire: Estrogen levels in women don’t just affect how strong a woman’s high is, but also how strong her libido is.
-After taking low doses of THC, women tend to experience heightened sexual desire.
+- Sexual desire: After taking low doses of THC, some women experience heightened sexual desire.
 The effect does not scale, however, since larger doses of THC have the opposite effect.

 Again, it’s important to note that everyone experiences marijuana in a different way depending on their genetic predispositions, body type and health conditions.